How much sex makes people happiest?

 COUPLES WHO HAVE SEX THREE TO FOUR TIMES A WEEK

-Three, well-respected US scholars (including sexologist Pepper Schwartz) drew on thousands of surveys to find out what makes couples happy (in 2013).
+Three, well-respected US scholars (including sexologist Pepper Schwartz) drew on thousands of surveys to find out what makes couples happy (results in their book The Normal Bar).

 They found three to four times a week was the perfect amount of sex for prime levels of happiness.